hablapps/pairstrading/PostPairsTrading.md

 ```q
 upd:{.u.pub[`spread;([]time:1#y`time;spread:sp . y`bid)]};
 ```
-This function essentially takes the current prices of _SP500_ and _NASDAQ100_ as input, calculates the spread by calling `sp` function from **ML model** component, formats them as a table (along with the timestamp) and sends it to its subscribers by means of `.u.pub`.
+This function essentially takes the current prices of _SP500_ and _NASDAQ100_ as input, calculates the spread by calling `sp`, the function resulting from the previous section, formats them as a table (along with the timestamp) and sends it to its subscribers by means of `.u.pub`.
 In this sense, the dashboard subscribes to the RPT using the same interface that the RPT uses to subscribe to the TP (`.u.sub`).
-However, in this case, the function is invoked automatically by the dashboard when a component selects the `spread` table from the RPT process as the source.
+However, in this case, the dashboard makes this task automatic and transparent to the user, by invoking this function once a component has selected the `spread` table from the RPT process as its data source.
 > We have adapted our feed handler so that it always publishes pairs of cointegrated ticks, in order to simplify the implementation of RPT.
+In a more realistic scenario, implementing `upd` would be more laborious.

 By using this approach, we only need to connect KX Dashboards to our publisher by setting up a new connection from the connection selector in the UI.
 This will allow us to plot our spreads in real time and we will end up with something like this: